Hot Thai Kitchen

 Instructions

 Rinse soy beans and soak in plenty of water.
-If using whole beans, soak for at least 10 hours; if using split beans, soak for at least 3 hours.
+If using whole beans, soak for at least 8 hours; if using split beans, soak for at least 3 hours.
 To check if soybeans have fully hydrated, split the beans in half and check if there is any darker colour in the center of the bean (dark spot means it hasn't fully hydrated).

-In a blender, blend the beans until smooth with just enough water to get it going.
-Once blended add more water to thin it out, leaving about 1 ½ cups of water for later.
-Set a sieve or colander over a pot and line it with muslin or several layers of cheesecloth.
-Pour half of the puree into it, stir to strain off most of the liquid, then gather the edges of the cloth, and squeeze the remaining milk out (see video).
+Set a sieve or colander over a large pot and line it with muslin or several layers of cheesecloth.
+Pour half of the puree into it, stir to drain off most of the liquid, then gather the edges of the cloth, and squeeze the remaining milk out (see video if you don't know what I mean).

-Heat the soymilk with pandan leaf (if using) over meadium high heat, stirring constantly, and once it starts to bubble, lower the heat down as low as you can to maintain a gentle simmer.
+Heat the soymilk with pandan leaf (if using) over medium high heat, stirring constantly, and once it starts to bubble, lower the heat down as low as you can to maintain a gentle simmer.
 Simmer for 20-30 minutes, stirring occasionally, until the soymilk no longer has a raw, grassy smell.

 Did you make this recipe?

-Tag @HOTTHAIKITCHEN on Instagram and hashtag it #HotThaiKitchen!
+Tag @HOTTHAIKITCHENย on Instagram and hashtag it #HotThaiKitchen!

 Leave a Reply Cancel reply